StingraySoftware/HENDRICS/README.md

 This is only tested in ``safe'' situations (files are not too big and have consistent time and energy ranges), so it might give inconsistent results or crash in untested situations.
 Please report any problems!

 ### 5. Producing power spectra and cross power spectra
 Let us just produce the cross power spectrum for now.
 To produce also the power spectra corresponding to each light curve, substitute `"CPDS"` with `"PDS,CPDS"`.
+I use rms normalization here, default would be Leahy normalization.
 ```
 #!console

-$ python mp_fspec.py 002A_3-30_lc.p 002B_3-30_lc.p -k 'CPDS'
+$ python mp_fspec.py 002A_3-30_lc.p 002B_3-30_lc.p -k CPDS -o cpds_002_3-30 --norm rms
 Beware!
 For cpds and derivatives, I assume that the files are
 ordered as follows: obs1_FPMA, obs1_FPMB, obs2_FPMA, obs2_FPMB...
 Loading file 002A_3-30_lc.p...